FabianGrammes/cluster_pipelines/RnaMapping/README.md

 is located at:
 `/mnt/users/fabig/RNAseq/Ssa_genome/CIG_3.6v2_chrom-NCBI/GTF/Salmon_3p6_Chr_NCBI_230415.gtf`

-- `-r|--read` *Optional*  Agrument for STAR if the read length is longer than 2x250bp, specify `-r long`.
-If the read length is not longer than 2x250bp this argument can be left empty.
-By default reads shorter than  2x250bp are assumed. *NOTE* this may change, depending on if the STAR version gets re-compiled...
+- `-r|--read`: Specify short/long depending on if the reads are longer than 2x250bp. *NOTE* this may change, depending on if the STAR version gets re-compiled...

 ---

-`RNAmap` creates a folder tree in the current directory:
+`RNA_map` creates a folder tree in the current directory:

 - `slurm` folder to collect the slurm reports. *Note* each slurm report lists:
    - date of job submission
    - version of the used module
-- `bash` folder to collect the bash scripts, generated and submitted through `RNAmap`.
+- `bash` folder to collect the bash scripts, generated and submitted through `RNA_map`.
 - `fastq_trim` folder for the adaptor and quality trimmed .fastq files.
 - `fastq_trim_pe` Same as above, read pairs where one 1 of the reads was found to be too short ( < 40bp ) where removed.
 Necessary for